Ssa939/Sorting-Algorithms/README.md

 # Sorting-Algorithms
 //Different sorting algorithms with there programs in java.
-1. MERGE SORT(This algorithm uses divide and conquer rule.
+/*1.
+MERGE SORT(This algorithm uses divide and conquer rule.
 In this large problems are divided in smallest possible problems and solved seperately.
 Then this sorted elements are merged, hence Merge sort)
-Time Complexity:n log n
+Time Complexity:n log n*/
 public class MergeSort
 {
   public static void conquer(int arr[], int si, int mid, int ei)